ryalin/clique/README.md

 ### Plan with presentation

-At the poster session, we plan to show graphs denoting the benchmark results obtained from parallelization with OpenMP and CUDA.
-If time allows, we may also develop a demo to show, where the audience can give us a clique size they want to search for in our graphs.
+At the poster session, we plan to show graphs denoting the benchmark results obtained from parallelization with OpenMP and MPI.

-### Preliminary results

-We currently do not have concrete preliminary results.
-We do have some initial speedups calculated from our OpenMP parallel implementation but still have to verify correctness.

-### Concerns and issues

-It seems to be just a matter of coding and doing the work, in the face of a busy schedule.
-We still are thinking of ways to parallelize our code the best way possible, but that will take some trial and error which takes lots of time.